nishelat/smart-checkout/README.md

 5. Amazon API Gateway passes the data to the Amazon SageMaker models
 6. Amazon SageMaker returns the probabilities calculated by each model
 7. These values are used to determine which advertisement to display
+### Sample Input/Output Data
+While this application takes input from your webcam, you can find sample input/output for Amazon Rekognition [here](https://us-west-1.console.aws.amazon.com/rekognition/home?region=us-west-1#/face-detection) (you might need to sign into the console to view the demo).
+You can also find sample input/output data for the propensity models [here](https://github.com/goprosper/prosper-sagemaker-basic/blob/master/using_prosper_model_package_basic.ipynb).

+Here is a quick sample input/output pair for the fashion propensity model.
+If we input gender = female, age = 18-24, and household income = $75,000-$79,999, the model will return a probability of 0.7214754223823547, i.e. there is an approximately 72% chance that this subject is fashion conscious.